DiegoLibonati/UseKeyBoard/README.md

 If you want to develop or collaborate with this project, please follow point by point:

-1. Clone the project with `git clone https://github.com/DiegoLibonati/UseKeyBoard.git`.
+1. Clone the project with `git clone https://github.com/DiegoLibonati/UseKeyBoard.git`
-2. Enter the folder where you cloned the project
+2. Join to the correct path of the clone
-3. Then run the `yarn install` or `npm install` command to install the dependencies to build the project.
+3. Execute: `yarn install` or `npm install`
-4. Execute the command: `yarn run dev`
+4. Execute the command: `yarn storybook`
-5. Use the debug `true` in useKeyBoard in the `App.tsx` component and open the console for development.
-6. You can now modify the file: `useKeyBoard.tsx`.
-7. Create a pull request with your changes
+5. Enjoy and develop

+## Testing

+1. Join to the correct path of the clone
+2. Execute: `yarn test` or `npm test`